frenck/spook/documentation/integrations/timer.md

 ---
 subject: Enhanced integrations
-title: Input number
+title: Timer
-subtitle: Give me your digits. 🔢
-thumbnail: ../images/integrations/input_number/example.png
+subtitle: Ready, set, go! ⏲
-description: Spook adds some new services to the input number integration, which allows you to set the value to the minimum or maximum value, or increase or decrease value by a given amount.
+description: Spook adds a new service to the timer integration, which allows you to set the duration of an existing timer entity.
-date: 2023-08-09T21:29:00+02:00
+date: 2023-11-04T02:05:00+02:00
 ---

 ```{image} https://brands.home-assistant.io/timer/logo.png